Australia’s Food Cold Chain Challenge

 What technologies are recommended?

 Technologies are well suited to performing accurate temperature measurement and recording traceability across the cold food chain.
-The study recommends the use of core temperature probing and emerging Internet of Things technologies to achieve this.
+The study recommends the use of core temperature probing and the emerging Internet of Things technologies to achieve this.

 It acknowledges that “knowing which type of thermometer to use is a skill” and advises against simple technologies such as infrared thermometers, which don’t provide a true indication of product temperature.